simulkade/simulkadeblog/output/stories/cv.md

 + **Finite volume toolbox for transient convection-diffusion equations**: A [Matab](http://www.mathworks.com/products/matlab/)/[Octave](https://www.gnu.org/software/octave/) toolbox, [publicly available](https://github.com/simulkade/FVTool), which can be used to solve linear/nonlinear coupled [convection-diffusion](https://en.wikipedia.org/wiki/Convection%E2%80%93diffusion_equation) equations in 1, 2, and 3D domains; several sophisticated applications already implemented including fully-implicit solver for immiscible displacement, foam flow in porous media, and [density-driven](https://en.wikipedia.org/wiki/Rayleigh%E2%80%93B%C3%A9nard_convection) natural convection.
 The code is also [available](https://github.com/simulkade/JFVM.jl) as a [Julia](http://julialang.org/) package.
 + **A PVT toolbox for Matlab**: A Matlab/Octave [toolbox](https://github.com/simulkade/PVTtool) for the vapor-liquid flash calculations and stability test, and calculation of thermodynamic and transport properties of multicomponent mixtures.
 It contains physical and chemical data for around 500 pure components.
++ **A Julia wrapper for the geochemistry package PHREEQC**: A [julia package](https://github.com/simulkade/JPhreeqc.jl) that calls the C wrapper of [PhreeqcRM](https://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/), with some convenience functions for interactive development of reactive-transport solvers

 ---